bernardchu/dps/Deployment.md

     ]
 }
 ```
+In addition, add permissions for DynamoDB `BatchWriteItem` (or simply grant access to all DynamoDB operations for simplicity) either to the same policy or in a different one.

 ### Google API
 We use the Google API to read the spreadsheet and sync data to our own databases.